zeusta/Docs/extensions/Guide By Functions/Magento 1/Purchase Management.md

 ## INTRODUCTION

-Purchase Management is a Magento 1 extension, which helps you manage purchasing and receiving stock from suppliers.
+Purchase Management is a Magento 1 module, which helps you manage purchasing and receiving stock from suppliers.
 All information about Purchase Order and Quotation are kept track and automatically updated in the system.

 ----------